Tech-invite3GPPspaceIETFspace

 4.2.6 Coordination between closed control loops |R17|p.
 12

 Different closed control loops reside in the management domains or in the network functions to support automation and the autonomous networks.
 Different domains may involve overlapping or nonoverlapping coverage areas.
-The purposes and results of a closed control loop may have impact on other closed control loops.
+The purposes and results of a closed control loop may have impacts on other closed control loops.
 Coordination between closed control loops is needed for example in and between, the Cross Management Domain and 5GC management domain or the NG-RAN management domain, to improve the performance in order to achieve the goal(s) of the closed control loops.
 Furthermore, coordination may also be needed when conflicts happen between closed control loops related to their activities.

 A closed control loop may coordinate with other closed control loops in the same domain or in a different domain.
 Closed control loops in domain management for 5GC and NG-RAN are responsible for local optimization.
 Closed control loops in cross management domain may need to coordinate with closed control loops in multiple other management domains for the end to end optimization.